 Visit the Khmer Ruins at Phimai

-Check out the reclining Buddha in Sung Noen
+Check out the Reclining Buddha in Sung Noen

-Your best bet might be hitch-hiking – I managed to get a ride on a motorcycle both ways.
+Your best bet might be hitchhiking.
+I managed to get a ride on a motorcycle both ways.
 Walking would take about an hour.

 Visit Dan Kwian Pottery Village